 Human resource management helps in striking a perfect balance between the laws of the land and the requirements of collective bargaining.

-The objective of a human resources team is to ensure – growth and development of employees in a way that benefits the organization, recruiting the right talent, maximizing the employees’ performance, strategizing organizational policies, change management and communication.
-Human resource management also takes care of reward and recognition, employee benefits, compensation, promotion, training, diversity and all other metrics associated with people.
+The objective of the human resources team is to ensure – growth and development of employees in a way that benefits the organization, recruiting the right talent, maximizing the employees’ performance, strategizing organizational policies, change management, and communication.
+Human resource management also takes care of reward and recognition, employee benefits, compensation, promotion, training, diversity, and all other metrics associated with people.

 Every company wants their employees to stay with them because the cost of an employee leaving is huge and it includes the cost of training, the cost of hiring, and the price paid if the new hire is a misfit.

 Why MBA in HR?
 Who should choose?

 Every student who has completed the first year of an MBA can opt for a specialization in Human Resource Management.
 However, certain attributes in a person make them better HR professionals than others, even with the same education.
 Some of these attributes are:

 -> Strategic thinking